Older Adult Programs

 We understand that older people are more vulnerable to mental illness, which is why we are especially sensitive to the mental health needs of the elderly.
 We offer psychiatric assessments for people age 60 and older.
 We also offer training and support services to family caregivers.

 - Information & Assistance – I & A Specialist can direct clients to a variety of services based on client needs and concerns.
 The Senior Health Assistance Program (SHAP) program also offers information and help filling out applications for programs.
-Funded in part through Midland Area Agency.
+Funded in part through Midland Area Agency on Aging.
 There is no fee, but donations are suggested.

 - Heartland Harmony – An adult day program for those people who experience memory problems.
 Heartland Harmony meets on Tuesdays and is meant to provide engaging activities to its participants while the caregiver gets a well-deserved break.
 Heartland Harmony is funded in part from a grant through the Brookdale Foundation.